UTS-eResearch/hpc_examples/mpi/README.md

 chunk running on hpcnode04.

 You will notice in the submission scripts that I have incuded a line:
-`cat $PBS_NODEFILE`.
+"cat $PBS_NODEFILE".
 This can be useful but its use is not covered here.
 You can leave out this line if you wish.

 Reference: PBS Professional 2021.1 User's Guide, "4.7 Specifying Job Placement",